st0012/ruby-lsp-rspec/README.md

 end
 ```

-After running `bundle install`, restart Ruby LSP and you should start seeing code-lenses in your RSpec test files.
+After running `bundle install`, restart Ruby LSP and you should start seeing CodeLens in your RSpec test files.

 ## Usages (with VS Code)